kumiori/paper_JOSS/paper.md

 the problem of stability is considered under fullfilment of conditions of ... (degeneracuy) eigenvalues of a linearised system become zero

-the tools of modern mathematical analuysis allow us to ... and make more transparent the study of stability of critical states. transformation of a global inequality into a .... series of problems, reduction theorems, allowing us to extract from each problem its essential part.
+the tools of modern mathematical analuysis allow us to implement a platform of numerical codes to transparently test the stability of ,,, critical states.

+In practice, falls beyond the scope of this contribution, transformation of a global inequality into a .... series of problems, allowing us to extract from each problem its essential part.

-the role of constraints
-the peculiarity of our problem
+The peculiarity of our problem is the role of constraints,

-natural system, physical, chemical, or biological, phenomenolofical novelty

-full investigation of bifurcations in the neighbourhppd of ... can be carried out exhaustively
+full investigation of bifurcations in the neighbourhood of critical can be carried out exhaustively

-We work on

-a rate indepedent system, evolutionary material models, shape memory alloys that are flexible enough to encommas nonlinear and nonconvex phenomena as well as singular phenomena.
+We work on a rate indepedent system, evolutionary material models, shape memory alloys that are flexible enough to encommas nonlinear and nonconvex phenomena as well as singular phenomena.

-monotone temporal rescaling of the input leads to the crrespondingly rescaled output
+monotone temporal rescaling of the input leads to the corresponding rescaled output

 rate indipendence separation of temporal scales

 analysis of equilibrium stability ... a number of computing issues